The Perfect 4 to 5 Days in Amsterdam Itinerary

 The palace was built in the 17th century as a city hall, later becoming a royal palace in the early 19th century, and now serves as a venue for state visits, official receptions, and is open for visitors to witness this impressive example of Dutch classical architecture and its rich history and culture.

-The Royal Palace of Amsterdam regularly hosts exhibitions, showcasing a variety of Dutch art, history, and culture.
+The Royal Palace of Amsterdam regularly hosts exhibitions, showcasing a variety of art, history, and culture.
 These exhibitions provide a unique perspective on different aspects of Dutch history and society, making it a great starting point for your time in Amsterdam.

-The Royal Palace Amsterdam is open to visitors almost every day of the year, except for some holidays and official events.
+The Royal Palace is open to visitors almost every day of the year, except for some holidays and official events.
 The opening hours can vary depending on the season, so it’s important to check the opening hours beforehand.
 You can book tickets here.

 Koninklijk Paleis